 Small Business VoIP Provider Mobile App Comparison

-Each of these providers also offers a mobile app for iOS and Android which you can use to check your voicemail, update your account settings and make or recieve calls.
+Each of these small business VoIP providers also offers a mobile app for iOS and Android.
 The key benefit to using the mobile app vs. your regular cell dialer is you can make outgoing calls using your business number.
 This way you can reach clients outside the office without “giving out” your personal number.

 Phone.com’s mobile app lets you manage your voicemail, fax and SMS inbox, view call logs, open your address book and more.
 You can make outgoing calls using your business number, but you have to be connected to the internet.
-The call itself, however, goes out over your mobile network, so the call quality will not be affected by your internet connection.
-It will, however, count as cell minutes.
+Calls can also go out over your cell network.

-Unlike Phone.com, RingCentral lets you choose between placing calls over the internet (WiFi/4G) or your mobile network.
-If you have a strong enough signal and can place the call over the internet, you get loads of in-call tools – with a single click you can begin recording the conversation, put the caller on hold or transfer the call.
+The RingCentral mobile app gives you loads of in-call tools – with a single click you can begin recording the conversation, put the caller on hold or transfer the call.
 If the signal is getting weak, you can transfer the call to your cell network without the caller being interrupted.

 If you don’t have a strong wifi signal or are connected to 3G / 4G instead, you can still place calls using your business number.
 The call, however, will go out over your mobile network instead of VoIP.
 This means the call will count as cell minutes.
 Also, you do not get the same tools (record call, transfer call, hold caller, etc.) that you get with a VoIP call.

 Like Phone.com, you can also check your inbox and change user settings.